w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/08-migration.md

 # Migration

 :::: {.columns}
-::: {.column width=90%}
+::: {.column width=60%}

-Goals

-* Evaluating the costs for a cloud/on-premises data platform
+Evaluating the costs for a cloud/on-premises data platform

-* Real-world case study
-* Fill in this table
+- Fill in this table
+- Real-world case study

 :::
-::: {.column width=10%}
+::: {.column width=40%}

 | Cost | On-premises | On cloud |
 |:-: |:-: |:-: |